 Some of the Authority's constituent councils have adopted the Community Infrastructure Levy (CIL) and play, allotments and open space are part of the charging schedule.
-There is no CIL in the charged by the Broads Authority and therefore the Authority relies on S106 agreements (to which there are pooling restrictions now in place) to provide these.
+There is no CIL in the Broads Authority and therefore the Authority relies on S106 agreements (to which there are pooling restrictions now in place) to provide these.